pensando/dsc-drivers/README.md

  - fix a bogus tx_timeout alarm
  - add ability to build mdev on a newer kernel
  - add int_mnic ip field in dev_info struct

+25-01-06 - driver update for 24.12.4-001
+ - new kernel config adaptations
+ - auxiliary_device for RDMA support